1957 Giro d'Italia

 The 1957 Giro d'Italia was the 40th running of the Giro d'Italia, one of cycling's Grand Tour races.
 The Giro started in Milan, on 18 May, with a 191 km stage and concluded in Milan, on 9 June, with a 257 km leg.
 A total of 120 riders from 15 teams entered the 21-stage race, which was won by Italian Gastone Nencini of the Leo-Chlorodont team.
 The second and third places were taken by Frenchman Louison Bobet and Italian Ercole Baldini, respectively.

 Teams

 Fifteen teams were invited by the race organizers to participate in the 1957 edition of the Giro d'Italia.
-Each team sent a squad of ten riders, which meant that the race started with a peloton of 150 cyclists.
+The team size increased from seven to eight riders per team, which meant that the race started with a peloton of 120 cyclists.
 From the riders that began the race, 86 made it to the finish in Milan.

-The teams entering the race were:
+The Giro organisation invited five national teams (most of which for the duration of the Giro were sponsored by an Italian company) and ten Italian teams:

+The "international" team was a combined Swiss-Luxembourgish team.

 Pre-race favorites

 Reigning champion Charly Gaul was seen as a favorite to repeat as winner.